 Moreover, Coca-Cola has elected not to patent its process.
 This is because, to receive a patent for the process, the business would need to disclose the method and formula by which Coca-Cola is made.
 Instead, the company has decided to protect its competitive advantage by holding the recipe as a trade secret which, as mentioned above, can (theoretically) be kept secret forever.

-Call Moose and Goose Trademarks!
+Call MAG Trademarks!

 Your businesses should make sure that it knows what potential trade secrets, know-how, and other confidential information it possesses.
 Once identified, this information can be adequately protected and successfully exploited by issuing licenses and collecting royalties and licensing fees from others who wish to use this information.